wickenico/euro-2024-ticker-widget/README.md

 ## Usage

-You can set the language on line 18 by set the const langauge to "en" for english or "de" for german.
+- For setting the language change the constant "language" at the top:
+  - "en" for English
+  - "de" for German

 ## Links